MPimenta/scout-toolkit-v2/docs/devlog.md

 - **Scouting Context**: Always connect technical decisions to scout leader needs
 - **Technical Accuracy**: Maintain precision while being entertaining
 - **Accessible**: Explain complex concepts in relatable terms
+- **Strategic Emojis**: Use 1-2 emojis per major section to make content more eye-catching (🚀 for beginnings, 🏗️ for setup, 🗄️ for data, 🔐 for security, 🧪 for testing, 🔮 for future plans, etc.)

 ### Content Structure
 ```markdown